simenkid/dissolve-chunks/README.md

 It is quite easy to use [Dissolve](https://www.npmjs.com/package/dissolve) to parse the packed binaries into any kinds of data.
 Thank Dissovle for its friendly APIs and chaining methods.
 It really makes my life easier.

 With dissolve-chunks (**DChunks**), you can make a parser by defining the parsing rules for each chunk of the binaries.
 This means that you need not to write your parsing codes from the beginning to the end of the binaries.
-You can seperate the targeting data into smaller chunks, and then define the parsing rules for each of them.
+You can separate the targeting data into smaller chunks, and then define the parsing rules for each of them.
 After all rules are ready, you can call the chainable method **join()** to sequentially connect all your rules .
 Finally, just call **compile()** to get your parser.

 Here is an pseudo example: